wiedymi/mediabunny/docs/guide/supported-formats-and-codecs.md

 | `'webvtt'`[^3] |   (✓)    |       |  (✓)  |    (✓)    |       |       |       |

 [^1]: PCM audio codecs are not supported by MP4.
-If somebody were to include PCM audio in an MP4 anyway, this library would still be able to read it.
+However, if PCM audio is included in an MP4 nonetheless, this library would still be able to read it.
 [^2]: WebM only supports a small subset of the codecs supported by Matroska.
 However, this library can technically read all codecs from a WebM that are supported by Matroska.
 [^3]: WebVTT can only be written, not read.